dineshnadimpalli/know-crypto-cli/README.md

 ## Check the prices of crypto coins

- - `know-crypto check price -h` - will you option to customize what you want to get.
+ - `know-crypto check price -h` - will give you options to customize what you want to get.
 By default option `coin` will be set to "BTC,ETH,XRP" and `curr` to "USD"

     ```
     Usage: know-crypto-check price [options]